When she was around six months old and laying on her belly, she would cry for an object just out of her reach.

 There was a choice to be made.
 Get her the object or let her fend for herself.

 Since I am inherently lazy I found it easy to leave her to her own devices.

-Interestingly, on some occasions she worked hard to get what she wanted and at other times would cry a bit and let it go.
+Interestingly, on some occasions, she worked hard to get what she wanted and at other times would cry a bit and let it go.

 Then, long before the word “uppy” became the bane of my existence, my daughter put her hands up for me to help her walk around.

 Do it with them once and they will want you to do it again and again so be careful of what you enter into.

-Left to their own devices a baby will sit, crawl, stand and walk when its hips are ready to bear the weight of the upper body over the legs.
+Left to their own devices a baby will sit, crawl, stand and walk when his or her hips are ready to bear the weight of the upper body over the legs.

-Finger walking your baby around will be introducing him/her a movement pattern that they would never repeat on their own.
+Finger walking your baby around will be introducing him/her to a movement pattern that they would never repeat on their own.

 In the same way that being sat up restricts the hips and their movement, finger walking restricts the shoulder, inhibiting movement within the socket.